Nikola Radmanović

-Career
+Playing career

 Born in Velika Gata, a village near Bihać, Radmanović spent two seasons with Vrbas from 1988 to 1990.
 He later played for Bečej in the 1991–92 Yugoslav Second League, winning the competition and promotion to the top flight.

 In the summer of 1992, Radmanović was transferred to Red Star Belgrade.
 He spent the next four seasons with the club and won four major trophies.
-In the summer of 1996, Radmanović moved abroad to Spanish club Mérida and was in the team that finished in first place in the 1996–97 Segunda División.
+In the summer of 1996, Radmanović moved abroad to Spanish club Mérida, as the team would finish in first place in the 1996–97 Segunda División.

+Post-playing career

 After hanging up his boots, Radmanović served as an assistant to Vladimir Petrović at Red Star Belgrade between 2009 and 2010.